Backpacking the Copland Track to Welcome Flat Hot Springs in New Zealand

 The Copland Track on New Zealand's South Island is an incredible overnight backpacking trek with dense forest, glacier rivers, alpine views, and HOT SPRINGS!
 See the pics and learn how to plan this must-do trek with this backpacking guide!

-You don’t need too much more than your regular old backpacking gear for your Copland Track hike.
+You don’t need too much more than your regular old backpacking gear and proper hiking clothes for your Copland Track hike.
 However, there’s a few extra considerations which I mention here.

 [fontawesome icon=”fa-check” circle=”yes” size=”14px” iconcolor=”#ffffff” circlecolor=”#74c3ae” circlebordercolor=”#74c3ae” alignment=”left”]Headlamp – there is no electricity in the hut at night.